5th Grade – Catching Up a Struggling Reader

 3. Sight Words

-By grade 5, your child should know how to read and spell all the Dolch sight words.
+By the time your child reaches grade 5, they should be able to read and spell all the Dolch sight words.
 If not, they should read, reread, and reread:

 220 Dolch Words in One Story